A student shall be eligible to participate in any interscholastic secondary school athletic contest:

 - Incomplete grades which may be made up for credit during the first five (5) weeks of the subsequent quarter.

-- It is understood that homeschooled students will have completed and passed the equivalent of four (4) full-time subjects which meet the requirements of the approved home school program of instruction in the most recently completed quarter.
+- It is understood that homeschooled students will have completed and passed the equivalent of four (4) full-time courses or approved learning experiences which meet the requirements of the approved home school program of instruction in the most recently completed quarter.

 - It is understood that a special education student will not be denied participation in interscholastic activities solely because the student is enrolled in a reduced course load when the reduced course load is due to the student's exceptionality, provided that the student is satisfactorily completing the requirements of the educational component of an individual education plan and is otherwise in compliance with the plan.
 It is further understood that the special education student not satisfactorily completing the educational components of an individualized plan or is not otherwise in compliance with the plan shall have his/her eligibility status determined in the same manner as the eligibility of a non-special education student who is not satisfying the applicable academic standards.

 - A student who is otherwise eligible, but who was not enrolled in a given secondary school during the preceding semester, shall be considered eligible provided the pupil:

 - Carried successfully during the preceding semester of attendance at another approved secondary school or its equivalent, the minimum scholastic requirement for eligibility of the receiving school.

 - Completed successfully the work of an elementary or junior high school during the preceding semester.

 - A student who fails to qualify, comply, or conform with the eligibility provisions, or who violates these eligibility provisions shall be ineligible to compete in any interscholastic secondary school athletic contest.